 Here’s a rundown of some tools and apps that can help you manage time zone differences.

 World Clock Meeting Planner: Things can get tricky when you’re trying to schedule a meeting with three different people, each of whom is located in a different time zone.
 But it doesn’t have to get too confusing.
 This tool will let you pick a date and plug in your location and the locations of your clients.
 The app will then generate a series of suggested times that may be feasible for your meeting.
-It even color-codes the times into sleeping, non-working and working hours so you can clearly find a time that is suitable for everyone involved.
+It even color-codes the times into sleeping, non-working, and working hours to clearly find a suitable time for everyone involved.

-World Time Buddy: This tool has a three-fold application; it converts world clocks and time zones, and it can be used to schedule meetings.
+World Time Buddy: This tool has a three-fold application; it converts world clocks and time zones and can schedule meetings.
 You can plug in numerous locations, and each time you revisit the site, they will load up.
 The neat color-coding system helps you keep track of business hours and where they sync.

-Time.is: Designed for time zone management, this tool displays the atomic clock which can be set for any time zone in the world.
-The clock is accompanied by other useful graphics.
+Time.is: Designed for time zone management, this tool displays the atomic clock, which can be set for any time zone in the world.
+Other useful graphics accompany the clock.
 It’s also a good app for telling if your computer’s clock is slightly off.

 Time Zone Abbreviations: Are you familiar with AEDT (Australian Eastern Daylight Time), CAT (Central Africa Time), and PYT (Paraguay Time)?
 Time zone abbreviations can be confusing, especially when you come across one you haven’t seen before.
 This tool provides a list of all of them, so you can easily look them up and avoid confusion.
 Now you won’t get mixed up between British Summer Time and Bangladesh Standard Time.

 With more than 24 global times zones, it can be difficult to keep up with everyone if you’re conducting business internationally.
 Following these tips and using the suggested tools can help you keep your time under control.